List of Adventure Time characters: Jake the Dog

 Jake the Dog (voiced by John DiMaggio) is Finn's best friend and adoptive brother.
 He is a 28-year-old—in "magical dog years"—shapeshifting bulldog.
 The episode "Joshua & Margaret Investigations" reveals that when Joshua and Margaret—Finn and Jake's parents—were on an investigation, Joshua was bitten by a shape-shifting, other-worldly entity.
 Joshua, infected by the creature's venom, subsequently birthed Jake from his head.
 Jake's magic powers allow him to stretch or shrink any part of his body to any shape and size, ranging from becoming gigantic to becoming incredibly small.
 His powers help Finn considerably in combat and transportation, but are also sometimes used as nothing more than jovial forms of expression.
 Acting as a confidant and mentor to his energetic brother, Jake has a laid-back attitude in most situations, but loves adventure and will eagerly fight when he needs to do so.
 Jake is in a relationship with Lady Rainicorn, and they have five children together as seen in the episode "Jake the Dad".
 The two were drawn to each other due to their shared interest in playing the viola.

-Jake passes away some time after the show's finale, "Come Along With Me", and, as shown in Adventure Time: Distant Lands and Adventure Time: Fionna and Cake, is immortalized by Finn via a tattoo on his chest.
+Jake dies some time after the show's finale, "Come Along with Me", and, as shown in Adventure Time: Distant Lands and Adventure Time: Fionna and Cake, is immortalized by Finn via a tattoo on his chest.